 Graham also acknowledged his mentor T. C. Fry, who taught that humans require very low amounts of dietary fat and protein.
 The authors of the 1985 bestseller Fit for Life, Harvey and Marilyn Diamond, followed the teachings of T. C. Fry as well, and they mistakenly wrote that the body required 90% of its energy from glucose and only 1% from fatty acids.
 The truth is that the body actually derives 70% of energy at rest from fat to maintain muscle and organ cell function.
 Muscle and liver cells can breakdown both fat and glucose to acetyl-CoA, a substance that is used by the cells' mitochrondria to generate energy in the form of ATP.
 A molecule of fat provides much more ATP than a molecule of glucose, which is why fat is the preferred fuel for long-term low-intensity activity.
 Fat is what you burn when you go for long walks.
 Only the brain and central nervous system cannot breakdown fat for energy, relying on glucose or ketones manufactured by the liver.

 In Orthotrophy, Shelton quoted from a study of healthy fruitarians: "They were able to live on fruits by including nuts, which are very rich in protein and fat, neither of which elements exist in fruit proper to a sufficient degree to maintain normal life."
 In Errors in Hygiene?!!?; T.C.
-Fry's Devolution, Demise and Why, Vetrano said that diets consisting of mostly sweet fruits often lack protein, and that having sufficient protein in salvia helps to restore tooth enamel when fruit acid is eaten, but other factors are involved such as phosphorus metabolism, discussed later.
+Fry's Devolution, Demise and Why, Vetrano said that diets consisting of mostly sweet fruits often lack protein, and that having sufficient protein in salvia helps to restore tooth enamel when fruit acid is eaten, but other factors are involved such as dysregulated phosphorus metabolism, discussed later.
 Although there is protein in fruit, Vetrano said most people are unable to eat sufficient quantities of fruit to provide all the protein they need.
 Vetrano claimed that T. C. Fry suffered from malnourishment due to his refusal to eat sufficient protein.
 Fry had argued that human milk is very low in its percentage of calories from protein, yet human milk still provides enough protein for an infant to double its weight in six months and triple its weight in a year, so Fry thought there is no need for a fully-grown adult to worry about getting adequate protein from natural foods.
 Vetrano criticized Fry's analysis by pointing out that the protein content in the human milk he was analyzing was naturally more diluted as the infant transitions to solid foods.
-But Fry was aware of this, and I think there is a better reason to explain why he, like so many other fruitarians today, mistakenly ignored or underestimated protein needs.
+But Fry was aware of this, and I think there is a better reason to explain why he, like so many other fruitarians today, mistakenly ignored or underestimate protein needs.

 The recommended protein intake for adults is 0.8 grams per kilogram of bodyweight, regardless of one's calorie intake!
 Vetrano suggested that people on a balanced raw-food diet with better protein assimilation can be adequately nourished without needing the 30% extra protein included in this recommendation, reducing it to approximately 0.56 grams per kilogram, which is considered a low-protein diet often used in renal dietetics.
 Notice that this amount is also close to that provided in human milk.
 Therefore, a 170-pound male eating a raw vegan diet would require 43 grams of protein at 0.56 g/kg bodyweight.
 T. C. Fry recommended even less protein on a raw diet—1 gram of protein/5 pounds of bodyweight, or about 0.4458 g/kg bodyweight, which covers the obligatory degradation of proteins in the body of 20-30 grams a day, as mentioned in Guyton and Hall's Textbook of Medical Physiology.